sparrowsms/apidocs/docs/about.md

 Sparrow SMS provides both **MT** and **MO** APIs and supports integration when required.

 Current version of the API _(v1)_ supports simple HTTP based requests.

-_PS: The newer version with RESTFUL support and SDK for different platforms is under development and will be released soon._